prodg74/python_jupyter_intro/README.md

   * pip -- the python installer
   * importing a module
   * accessing functions in a module
-* We will install Jupyter Lab
+* We will install Jupyter Lab and jump right in
-## 3. Getting Started
+## 5. Getting Started

 * Pick a location for your project
 * ~ (my home directory)